 - Developing and managing future information systems, such as the upgraded European Criminal Records Information System (ECRIS-TCN), the Entry/Exit System (EES), and the European Travel Information and Authorisation System (ETIAS).

 The eu-LISA and ETIAS

 One of the new systems for which eu-LISA will be responsible is the ETIAS electronic visa waiver program for Europe that will come into effect in 2021.

 The ETIAS (European Travel Information and Authorization System) has been approved alongside the eu-LISA to identify any risks or threats among travelers to the Schengen Area countries and strengthen European Union borders.
 When implemented, all passport holders currently visa-exempt for Europe will be required to complete a simple online ETIAS application form before traveling to the Schengen Area.
-The ETIAS visa will allow for entry into any of the 26 Schengen countries once obtained.
+The ETIAS travel authorization will allow for entry into any of the 26 Schengen countries once obtained.

 Applicants from eligible ETIAS countries will have to fill in basic personal information, passport data, and contact details, as well as answer a series of questions related to security and health matters.
 This data will then be checked against security databases, and shared with the other information systems by eu-LISA, in order to pre-screen and maintain information on travelers to the EU.

 Both the reinforced agency and the new information system will work together to increase security, with the pre-screening done by ETIAS allowing for risks to be identified that eu-LISA can then share with the other information systems.
 The development and management functions of eu-LISA will also allow for a modernized and efficient EU information network to emerge in the years to come.